McKenna wins for Armagh, Donegal & Derry

 However, McBrearty was undoubtedly the man of the man as his seven points included five scores from play.

-With Antrim finally to exploit plenty of first-half possession, Donegal led 0-5 to 0-2 at the break but Patton carried a Conor Murray shot over his own goalline after the restart as the home side were suddenly on terms.
+With Antrim failing to exploit plenty of first-half possession, Donegal led 0-5 to 0-2 at the break but Patton carried a seemingly innocuous Conor Murray shot over his own goalline after the restart as the home side were suddenly on terms.

 While scores from Charles McGuinness and and Conor O'Donnell quickly put Donegal two ahead, Antrim restored parity again by the second water break after successive points by Kevin Small and Dermot McAleese.